ml-tooling/lazycluster/docs/runtimes.md

 Execute a given `RuntimeTask` in the `Runtime`.

+**Note:**

+  Each execution will initialize the execution log of the `RuntimeTask`.

 **Args:**

- - `task`:  The task to be executed.
+ - `task`:  The RuntimeTask to be executed.
- - `execute_async`:  The execution will be done in a separate thread if True.
+ - `execute_async`:  The execution will be done in a separate process if True.
 Defaults to True.
  - `debug`:  If `True`, stdout/stderr from the runtime will be printed to stdout of localhost.
 If, `False` then the stdout/stderr will be added to python logger with level debug after each task step.